EvonDong/Shoppertize-Ecommerce/README.md

-# Paradise Shop - Django Ecommerce Project
+# Shoppertize - Django Ecommerce Project

 ## About